musicalculinarists/beautiful-jekyll/README.md

 3. Adding in explicit line breaks (< b r > without spaces) when you're quoting lyrics or else it'll all show up inline
 4. Making sure that at the end the score appears in a table (should be newlines before and after the | score | to ensure it shows correctly)
 5. Making sure that what you want to be h3 has the ### in front of it, as paper may export simply as bolded text.
+6. Reread on site for weird asterisks or #'s hanging around, sometimes stuff sneaks in.

 # Beautiful Jekyll